 Grab around the board while supporting the unattached battery box.
 Carefully flip it over.

 Notice that the motor wires coming out of the battery box will now be crossed.

 Use the #2 Phillips Screwdriver to remove the 6 screws that hold the lid onto the battery box.

 Slide the new battery meter into place.

-Optional: Use hot glue to secure it.
+Put the lid back into place.
 Notice that the countersinks are only on one side.
 This side should be facing up.

 Flip the battery box over.